Smartphone, Tablet and Mobile Device Security

 Click here for the direct link for the app in Google Play, including a description and instructions.

 BlackBerry's free application allows you to lock the phone, display a message, and attempt to locate it.
 Beginning with BlackBerry 10 it comes pre-installed, for versions 7 and earlier it can be downloaded and installed.
-NOTE: BlackBerry cannot currently be used with devices that connect to an Enterprise server.

 See http://www.blackberry.com/protect for full details and to download BlackBerry Protect.